Surgical Prehabilitation Toolkit for Healthcare Providers

 Obesity

-Obesity is linked to several conditions, such as type II diabetes and obstructive sleep apnea, that may increase perioperative risks.
-Comorbidities may outweigh BMI in assessing these risks.
+Obesity is a chronic medical condition that may increase perioperative risk.
+It is additionally linked to several other conditions, such as type II diabetes and obstructive sleep apnea, that may further enhance risk beyond elevated BMI.
 (1-4)

-For patients with class 1* obesity (BMI: 30–34.9), perioperative risks are mainly limited to venous thromboembolism.
-In class 2* obesity (BMI: 35–39.9) and higher, there is a modest increase in risks, including postoperative pulmonary complications, wound infections, longer hospital stays, increased blood loss, longer surgeries, and renal failure.
+For patients with class 1* obesity (BMI: 30–34.9), increased perioperative complications mainly relate to venous thromboembolism.
+In class 2* & 3* obesity (BMI: 35 or higher), there is a modest increase in the risk of postoperative pulmonary complications, wound infections, longer hospital stays, increased blood loss, longer surgeries, and renal failure.
 (5-8)

 Although high BMI is associated with higher perioperative risks, there is limited research on the effects of preoperative weight loss through diet and limited evidence to suggest delaying surgery based on BMI.
 (9)